-Finally, it is time to acknowledge the hard work of our acquisitions, asset management and accounting divisions.
-John Alba, Peter Braverman, Jay Cramer and John Garilli have all had an important role in the complex, multi-faceted transactions in which the Company is involved, and we are grateful for their talent and commitment.
-All of us, together with our Board of Trustees, hope to see you at our annual Shareholders meeting on Wednesday, May 21, 2013 at 11:00 am in New York.
+Finally, it is time to acknowledge once again, the hard work of our acquisitions, asset management and accounting divisions.
+John Alba, Jay Cramer and John Garilli have all had an important role in the complex, multi-faceted transactions in which the Company is involved and we are grateful for their talent and commitment.
+Their efforts and those of their 40 or so colleagues with whom they work are greatly appreciated by us.
+We also want to thank our independent Trustees for their tireless devotion and expertise which they consistently bring to the business and affairs of our Company.
+All of us, together with our Board of Trustees, hope to see you at our annual Shareholders meeting on Wednesday, May 20, 2014 at 11:00am in New York.

 By the way, for all of you value investors and skeptics like ourselves, we highly recommend "The Art of Thinking Clearly" by Rolf Doubelli.
 In 100 three page chapters he succinctly summarizes much of the behavioral economics research and findings of Kahneman, Twersky, Taleb, Goldstein and others.
 Worth reading and re-reading.